Skip to main content

-This wonderful libation has been quenching the masses for centuries and yet most of us admit to knowing very little about the brewing process.
-Well if a visit to a brewery is not in your near future this article will at least get your on your way to knowing more about one of North America’s favorite beverages.
+This wonderful libation has been quenching the masses for centuries, and yet most of us admit to knowing very little about the brewing process.
+Well, if a visit to a brewery is not in your near future, this article will at least get you on your way to knowing more about one of North America’s favourite beverages.

 Of course to start the brewing process we need to have a few vital ingredients: